Factbox: How China's Communist Party Congress works

 THE OPENING

-The ritual begins with dozens of leaders walking into the main hall to thunderous applause and the stirring "Welcome March" song before taking their seats on-stage against a backdrop of giant red flags and a hammer and sickle plaque.
+The ritual began with dozens of leaders walking into the main hall before taking their seats on-stage against a backdrop of giant red flags and a hammer and sickle plaque.

-Retired senior leaders are expected to join in, if their health permits.
-Notable former leaders include nonagenarian Jiang Zemin and his premier, Zhu Rongji; and Hu Jintao, Xi's most recent predecessor.
+Retired senior leaders joined in, including Hu Jintao, Xi's most recent predecessor.

-During the opening ceremony, which is broadcast with a delay, Xi will read out the 20th party congress report, reviewing the party's achievements of recent years and laying out its vision for the next five years.
+During the opening ceremony Xi gave a speech on the highlights of the party congress report, reviewing the party's achievements of recent years and laying out its vision for the next five years.
+The speech was less than two hours, because unlike during the last congress five years ago, Xi did not read the entire report.

-At the 19th party congress, the opening speech lasted 3 hours and 24 minutes.

 FOR THE REST OF THE WEEK

-The 2,296 retreat behind closed doors in smaller groups to discuss the report, personnel, and the draft of an amendment to the party charter.
+The 2,296 met behind closed doors in smaller groups to discuss the report, personnel, and the draft of an amendment to the party charter.

-Delegates propose minor tweaks to the report and charter amendment, which are reflected in final versions that are later put to vote.

 THE CLOSING CEREMONY

-At the closing ceremony, typically a week after the start, delegates vote to endorse the congress report and party constitution amendment.
+At Saturday's closing ceremony, delegates vote will vote to endorse the congress report and party constitution amendment.

-They also elect a new Central Committee - roughly 200 full members with voting rights and about 170 alternates - from a pre-selected shortlist that in recent congresses included about 30 more names than seats available.
+They will also elect a new Central Committee - roughly 200 full members with voting rights and about 170 alternates - from a pre-selected shortlist that in recent congresses included about 8% more names than seats available.

 THE FIRST PLENUM

-A day after the congress, the newly elected Central Committee convenes behind closed doors at its first plenum.
+A day after the congress, the newly elected Central Committee will convene behind closed doors at its first plenum.

-Experts say that the two lists have typically been finalised before the congress begins.
+Experts say the two lists would typically have been finalised before the congress begins.

+The Central Committee will then elect one person from the Politburo Standing Committee (PSC) to be the general secretary.

-Later that day, the new general secretary - almost certainly Xi - leads the new Standing Committee into a room at the Great Hall of the People where journalists are gathered.
+Later that day, the new general secretary - almost certainly Xi - will lead the new Standing Committee into a room at the Great Hall of the People where journalists are gathered.

-The general secretary then introduces his new team and speaks about the work ahead.
+The general secretary will then introduce his new team and speak about the work ahead.

+The Central Committee also also approve the make-up of a new secretariat and the Central Commission for Discipline Inspection.

 IS THAT THE END?